johnrsibert/JonzPandemic/index.md

 ![New York City, NY](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/New_York_CityNY_prevalence.png)

-The disease attacked the five counties that comprise New York City aggressively with unchecked exponential growth in March and April os 2020.
+The disease attacked the five counties that comprise New York City aggressively with unchecked exponential growth in March and April of 2020.
 Quarantine-like measures "flattened the curve" and kept spread of infection at low levels.
 Numbers of new cases stayed relatively low and constant for 5 or 6 months, but began to increase in October and November.
 Currently, the number cases is increasing exponentially